Patatone/Streaming-Data-Analytics-Exams-and-Exercise-solutions/2022-01-12/Exercise 1/README.md

 # Questions

 - **When does such a pattern match?**
-It can match only after the last "C" event.
+To have a match we have to have an "A" event followed by a "B" event in a time window of 3 seconds.
-In this case, to have a match we have to have an "A" event followed by a "B" event in a time window of 3 seconds.
+In this time window, between these two events, we can't have a "C" event.

 - **Which are the events that trigger the matching?**
 They are only A3@6 and B3@7.